at0m-b0mb/Kali-Pi5-Image-Builder/README.md

 ## Prerequisites
 - Raspberry Pi 5
-- Internet connection for downloading dependencies (Data Usage ~10-12GB)
+- Internet connection for downloading dependencies
 - You will need a Linux Physical machine or VM **at least 8GB of RAM or use SWAP file**
 - Basic understanding of Kali Linux and Raspberry Pi